Unreal Tournament 3: Plot

-In the game's story a Necris attack occurs on a colony on unknown planet, releasing armed Krall on the humans.
-The colony is defenseless, but a group of Ronins arrives on the scene, defending the survivors.
-Reaper, the group's leader, advises his second-in-command warrior Othello and his sister Jester to destroy the orbital Necris blockade with a fighter, and orders team's sniper expert, Bishop, to provide cover as he swarms to save the colony.
-Suddenly, he is caught in the explosion of an incoming rocket missile and passes out, but not before seeing an unknown Necris woman shooting a soldier next to him.
-Reaper is rescued by Othello and Jester and wakes up in the base of the Izanagi, a guerrilla force that fights against Necris and Axon, and he meets with the leader, revealed to be Malcolm, who also leads the Iron Guard as the Izanagi's army.
-He explains that the Necris attack was masterminded by Liandri, who also turn some of the Krall, into Necris, controlled undead soldiers.
-The unknown woman who Reaper saw turns out to be Akasha, the Necris operative who destroyed the colony and also leads mea the Necris forces.
-Reaper wants to kill her, but Malcolm tells him that he needs to prove himself first.
+In the game's story, a Necris attack occurs on the Twin Souls colony of Taryd, an Earth-like planet, releasing bloodthirsty reptilian Krall on the humans.
+The colony is defenseless, but a group of soldiers called 'Ronin' arrive on the scene, defending the survivors.
+Reaper, the group's leader, is caught in the explosion of an incoming rocket and passes out, but not before seeing an unknown Necris woman, revealed to be Necris High Inquisitor Akasha, executing a wounded soldier next to him.
+Reaper is rescued by Othello and Jester and wakes up in the base of the Izanagi, a megacorporation with a large private army, and meets with their leader Malcolm, a celebrated former tournament champion.
+Malcolm promises Reaper and the rest of Ronin that if they join the Izanagi, they will take the fight to the Necris and avenge the massacre of Twin Souls.

+The missions of the campaign are identical to multiplayer matches, with the only difference being the enemies are computer-controlled bots instead of human players.
+The Izanagi pits Ronin against the Axon in a campaign to seize their vehicle technology, and then begins a campaign against the Liandri to seize their rich Tarydium mines, both of which are required for sustaining a war against the Necris.
+Shortly after this, the Necris launch a surprise invasion of Taryd, destroying cities and massacring civilians.
+The Necris are seen deploying tentacle-like tubes carrying Nanoblack into the planet's surface from orbit, in order to terraform the entire world.
+The Izanagi then mount a counterattack, and Ronin is sent on several missions to push the Necris back.
+After successfully repelling the Necris assault and ending the invasion, Reaper and the rest of Ronin decide to break ranks and pursue the Necris to their homeworld, Omicron-6, in an effort to kill Akasha for good.

+Finally cornering Akasha in her last sanctuary on Omicron-6, Reaper defeats her in a duel and kills her with his rocket launcher.
+However, it is revealed that Malcolm has betrayed Ronin, allowing Necris troops to surround and kill Jester, Bishop, and Othello.
+Reaper swears revenge on Malcolm before powering up his rocket launcher and leaping to attack the Necris.

 Development and release

-The game was announced on May 9, 2005, as Unreal Tournament 2007 for a 2006 release.
-In August 2006, the game was delayed until the first half of 2007.
+The game was announced in May 2005, as Unreal Tournament 2007 for a 2006 release, but the game was delayed until the first half of 2007.
 The game was renamed to Unreal Tournament 3.
 The original Unreal Tournament uses the first Unreal Engine, while UT2003 and UT2004 use Unreal Engine 2.
 Since 2004 incorporates all of the content from 2003, they are regarded as part of the same generation.
 UT3 is the third generation, as it runs on Unreal Engine 3 and does not reuse any content.
 The game also uses motion blur effects.